AndreyArthur/nvimrc/README.md

 ### Features it hasn't

 - File Tree.
-Use netrw or telescope file browser.
+Use telescope file browser.
 - Autopairs.
 Don't you know how to type?
 - Snippets.
 Because they're annoying.